-Lamb Ragout on Whole Wheat PastaFeatured by Van Ruiten Family Winery in the Gold Wine Club.
+Lamb Ragout on Whole Wheat PastaFeatured by Van Ruiten Family Winery.

 Roast the peppers over a gas flame or under a broiler until blackened on all sides.
 Transfer to a bowl.
 Cover with plastic wrap and let stand 10 minutes.